Earn an MPH in One Year

 - Complete an independent Capstone Project of publishable quality

-- Attend monthly Population Health Forums
+- Attend Population Health Forums

-- Participate in the LEAP Journal Club
+- Participate in Journal Club

-- Attend LEAP Pathway meetings
+- Attend LEAP Pathway meetings to address emerging issues

 - Attend the annual Population Health Colloquium